On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 \n uniformly, as $\zeta \to \infty$ in the sector $|\arg \zeta| \leq \pi - \delta$, where $\delta>0$ is a small number.
 Note that $n+\frac{z}{2}$ and $1+n-\frac{z}{2}$ have large modulus for large $n$, uniformly for $z \in c+i\RR$.
 Hence, for large enough $n$ we can use the above asymptotics to conclude that, as $n \to \infty$

 \n and the asymptotics is uniform in $z \in c + i\RR$, therefore in view of \eqref{J^2 Mellin}

-\n It is easy to see that $h_n(z) \to 1$, as $n \to \infty$ for any fixed $z$, therefore $F_n(z)$ has a pointwise limit.
+\n Since $h_n(z) \to 1$, as $n \to \infty$ for any fixed $z$, $F_n(z)$ has a pointwise limit.
 To conclude the proof it remains to show that we can put the limit, as $n \to \infty$, inside the integral of $F_n$ in \eqref{I31 F1}.
 This can be done via dominated convergence once we prove the bound

 \n The remaining part of the proof is dedicated to establishing this bound.
 From now on let us always assume $n\geq 1$ and $z=c+iy$ with $y \in \RR$.
-It is obvious that
+Note that

 \n Further, in view of \eqref{Gamma asymp}, as $|y| \to \infty$